Elizabeth Seymour - Lady Northumberland

 Daughter of Algernon Seymour (1684-1750), 7th Duke of Somerset and Frances Thynne (1699-1754).
 Married (July 16, 1740) to Hugh Smithson, Baronet.

-Boswell wanted Lady Northumberland to advance his wish for a military position.
-He went to the parties at Northumberland House several times, and initially believed himself to be a favourite of the Duchess.
-On Dec 27, 1762 Boswell wrote a letter to the Duchess requesting her help to get a position in the Guard. on Dec 13, 1762 he visited her and she told him, that she would recommend him to Lord Granby (1721-1770), Colonel of the Royal Horse Guards.
+During his stay in London 1762-1763, Boswell went to several of the famous parties at Northumberland House and initially believed himself to be a favourite of the Duchess'.
+On December 27, 1762, Boswell wrote a letter to the Duchess requesting her help to get him a position in the Guard. on December 13, 1762, he visited her and she told him, that she would recommend him to Lord Granby (1721-1770), Colonel of the Royal Horse Guards.